 The parish church in Dobiegniew, originally dedicated to the Blessed Virgin Mary, was mentioned for the first time in written sources in 1335, on the occasion of the transfer of the patronage to the collegiate church in Myślibórz.
 Its construction began earlier, probably at the beginning of the fourteenth century, since the town was founded around 1300.
 Probably during the reconstruction after the war damages of 1326, during the renovation, the temple was extended by the chancel and the tower.

-The church of Christ the King in Dobiegniew was built after the fire of the older temple in 1417.
-Until 1534 it belonged to Catholics and wore the call of the Blessed Virgin Mary.
-As a result of the Reformation, the majority of the town’s inhabitants became Evangelicals and for the needs of their commune, the parish church was handed over.
-After the fire of 1641, the temple was rebuilt with the support of the Brandenburg elector Friedrich Wilhelm.
+Until 1534, the church belonged to Catholics.
+As a result of the Reformation, the majority of the town’s inhabitants became Protestants and for the needs of their commune, the parish church was handed over.
+After the fire of 1641, the temple was rebuilt with the support of Brandenburg’s elector Friedrich Wilhelm.
 The building, however, was unlucky, as it suffered further damages in 1710.
-In the fire, the tower and the roof were destroyed.
-The reconstruction of the tower was completed only in the nineteenth century, after another modernization of the church.
-The church survived the period of the Second World War without loss.
+In the fire, the tower and the roof were completely destroyed.

-Pilch.J, Kowalski S., Leksykon zabytków Pomorza Zachodniego i ziemi lubuskiej, Warszawa 2012.
+Pilch J., Kowalski S., Leksykon zabytków Pomorza Zachodniego i ziemi lubuskiej, Warszawa 2012.